Databricks

 Databricks Partner Connect

 You can now connect to Monte Carlo directly through Databricks Partner Connect!
-This drastically simplifies the integration process and is our recommended approach.
 To use Databricks Partner Connect, simply do Step 3 (Create a SQL Warehouse for Monte Carlo) and proceed to Partner Connect to connect to Monte Carlo.
-Return to this document for Step 6 if using Unity Catalog.
+Return to this document and follow the steps to enable and grant privileges to system tables for lineage, query logs, performance, and workflow observability

 1. Create a Personal Access Token or Service Principal